ankushshah89/ArticleCleaner/README.md

 ## How to install ##

-1. Download the chrome extension from [here](https://github.com/ankushshah89/ArticleCleaner/raw/master/ArticleCleaner.crx).
+1. Download the ArticleCleaner chrome extension from [here](https://github.com/ankushshah89/ArticleCleaner/raw/master/ArticleCleaner.crx).
 2. Drag the file on your Google Chrome browser.